On 11th November 2018, the community of Warmington paid its respect to the people of the village who have lost their lives to war.

 THIS booklet from the National Association of Local Councils (NALC) is also helpful.

 For local councils in Northamptonshire, this is a truly challenging and exciting time - with the reorganisation of the county into a unitary authority, vibrant, robust and effective Town and Parish Councils - the local councils - will be more important than ever in representing the needs of the people in the parishes and leading on the well-being of our communities.
+The new CEO of North Northamptonshire Council knows how important local councils are as partners in delivering services to the residents we serve and will be helping to steer the council to that end.

 This diary will show recurring and one off events taking place locally.